b-manzanares/LAN-DMZ-Firewall/README.md

 [Optional - Follow Description ]

-Here is was the policy i added for the FTP server
+I created a FTP server running on Linux in the DMZ.
+Here is the policy I created for Core/Dist-SW1 to connect and download a file from the FTP server.

 <img width="1912" height="786" alt="FTP_Server" src="https://github.com/user-attachments/assets/34154cc0-aeb2-41fd-9b14-011dafbd9145" />